tilo/smarter_json/README.md

 A lenient, fast JSON parser for Ruby.
 It parses strict JSON, JSON5, HJSON-style config, and the messy JSON-ish input humans actually write — and in benchmarks it matches or beats Oj on nearly every file.
 SmarterJSON is opinionated: we want your JSON processing to be successful.
 Other parsers are strict - they stop at the first deviation - SmarterJSON keeps going - it optimizes for getting your data out, not for policing the JSON spec.

-| SmarterJSON: one parser, no modes — want strict? please use stdlib json"
+> **SmarterJSON: one parser, no modes — want strict?
+Please use the stdlib `json` gem.**

 ## Why SmarterJSON?

 Most JSON parsers reject anything that isn't perfectly strict JSON.
 SmarterJSON is built on the opposite principle: **you shouldn't have to care what flavor of JSON you were handed** and **you shouldn't lose the whole document because of formatting errors.** Give it strict JSON, JSON5, an HJSON-style config file, newline-delimited JSON, or a copy-pasted blob with comments and trailing commas — it just parses it.
-When it is lenient, `smarter_json` isn't dropping data that exists, it's just not raising an eyebrow at a suspicious gap (like an extra comma).
-The strict parser would just refuses the whole document and recovers nothing - `smarter_json` returns everything but the formatting error.
+When it is lenient, `smarter_json` isn't dropping data that exists — it's just not raising an eyebrow at a suspicious gap (like an extra comma).
+A strict parser would refuse the whole document and recover nothing; `smarter_json` returns everything except the formatting error.

-| For an ingestion tool, "reject the whole document because of one stray comma" is the worst outcome: you throw away the 99% that's fine to avoid maybe-mishandling a gap that carries no data anyway.
+> For an ingestion tool, "reject the whole document because of one stray comma" is the worst outcome: you throw away the 99% that's fine to avoid maybe-mishandling a gap that carries no data anyway.

 Three things set it apart: